ni/niveristand-custom-device-handbook/docs/express/Auto_Generated_Scripting_API.md

         DependentNodeJsonSerializer.cs
 ```

 * A class is generated for the Custom Device and for each `Channel`, `Waveform`, and `Section` type, plus a matching **factory** class for each.
-The factory is what System Explorer uses to create the node when an operator adds it.
+The factory is what System Explorer uses to create the node when an user adds it.
 * `EnumDefinitions.cs` is generated only when your XML declares an `<EnumDefinitions>` block.
 * Building this project produces `<NameSpace>.<CustomDeviceName>.dll` (for example, `CompanyName.Product.ExampleCustomDevice.dll`), the scripting API assembly that the finished Custom Device includes.
 * The project targets the .NET Framework and references the VeriStand system-definition assemblies.
 It is a standard project that builds with the LabVIEW Express plugin (during the automated build) or with the .NET build tools.